giellalt/giellalt.github.io/tm/OmegaT.md

 ## Creating projects
 After installing you need to make projects for every language pair you are translation between.
 If you are translation between more languages make projects such as *North Sami-Lule Sami*, *Norwegian-Lule Sami* and *Lule Sami-Norwegian*.

 To create a project in OmegaT, select *Project*, then click *New*.
 The *Create a New Project* dialog appears.
 In this window you add correct iso code for the language pair of the project.
-In the Northern Sami-Lule sami project you have to add *sme* as Source file language, and *smj* as Translated files language.
+If you´re making a Northern Sami-Lule Sami project you have to add *sme* as *Source file language*, and *smj* as *Translated files language*.

 * Lule Sami = smj
 * South Sami = sma